US STOCKS-S&P, Nasdaq close at record highs on optimism about Biden stimulus plan

 Earnings at S&P 500 companies are expected to rise by 24% in 2021 after falling 15% in 2020, according to Refinitiv data as of Jan.
 15.

+Intel shares soared late in the session as its earnings report was released early and it forecast first-quarter earnings and revenue above expectations.
+The chipmaker's shares closed up 6.46%. [nL4N2JW477]

-United Airlines Holdings Inc UAL.O dropped after posting a fourth straight quarterly loss due to the COVID-19 pandemic but said it aims to cut about $2 billion of annual costs through 2023.
+United Airlines Holdings Inc UAL.Odropped 5.73% after posting a fourth straight quarterly loss due to the COVID-19 pandemic but said it aims to cut about $2 billion of annual costs through 2023.

-Ford Motor Co F.N jumped extending gains for a second straight day after Deutsche Bank raised its price target on the U.S. automaker's stock.
+Ford Motor Co F.Njumped 6.17% extending gains for a second straight day after Deutsche Bank raised its price target on the U.S. automaker's stock.

+Declining issues outnumbered advancing ones on the NYSE by a 1.49-to-1 ratio; on Nasdaq, a 1.30-to-1 ratio favored decliners.

+The S&P 500 posted 24 new 52-week highs and no new lows; the Nasdaq Composite recorded 216 new highs and five new lows.

 GRAPHIC-Jobless claimshttps://tmsnrt.rs/2KAu72t